vishnuuuvrdn/WinWifiDump/README.md

 WinWifiDump

-A simple Windows tool to dump WiFi profiles and passwords.
+A simple Windows tool that shows all saved WiFi networks and their passwords.

 Features

-List all WiFi profiles saved on the system.
+Displays all WiFi profiles stored on your Windows system.

-Extract and display clear-text passwords of those profiles.
+Shows the password of each WiFi profile (if available).

-Run from the command line for quick results.
+Fast and lightweight command-line tool.

 Installation